decentralized-identity/claims-credentials/work_items/jwt_vc_interoperability_profile.md

 To move a deliverable forward by reviewing GitHub issues and PRs.

 - **Where are the notes and recordings published, if any?**
-The recordings are published in the #general channel on the DIF Slack.
-There are no notes.
+The recordings are published in the #general channel on the DIF Slack and on the Meeting Records spreadsheet.
+Agendas are entirely GitHub driven, so no separate agenda/minutes documents will be generated; questions and input requests are best directed to GitHub issues.

 - **Who might be interested in attending?** implementers, decision-makers and architects who want to build interoperable VC implementations.